emilio-prodev/smart-impact/README.md

 ## Next Steps

-- Error hendling
+- Error handling
 - Performance optimization
-- Design improuvemnets
+- Design improvements

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).